malach-it/boruta_auth/README.md

 [![coverage report](https://gitlab.com/patatoid/boruta_auth/badges/master/coverage.svg)](https://gitlab.com/patatoid/boruta_auth/-/commits/master)

 # Boruta OAuth/OpenID Connect provider core
-Boruta is the core of an OAuth/OpenID Connect provider giving authentication and authorization business logic. a generator is provided to create phoenix controllers, views and templates.
+Boruta is the core of an OAuth/OpenID Connect provider giving authorization business logic.
+A generator is provided to create phoenix controllers, views and templates to have a basic provider up and running.

 It is intended to follow RFCs:
 - [RFC 6749 - The OAuth 2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749)